-Field barns have been a characteristic feature of the Dales countryside for over 300 years.
+Field barns have been an intrinsic feature of the Dales countryside for over 300 years.
 The date that most of them were built is unknown, but the main building period of the ones we see in the southern Dales was the late seventeenth and early eighteenth century.
 They were an integral part of an agricultural cycle whereby the cattle spent the year close to where they grazed, which only started to die out in the last forty years.
 The hay from the meadows would be stored in the barns, where the cattle spent the winter months, and the muck accumulated during the winter would be used to fertilise the meadows.

 The barns were made with stone, with the roof usually flagged.
 In Wharfedale they often have large double-doors to allow hay carts to be backed in, sometimes at the back of a large porch area, with two or three smaller entrances allowing ready access to parts of the interior.
 Large holes in the walls gave access to the roof space.
 They often had extensions added, known as outshuts, including calf hulls for wintering calves, and kennels.